-- always do the right thing, in every decision and action; - lead with excellence, confidence and humility, as demonstrated by being a learner, building great teams and being naturally collaborative; - exemplify client-centricity and a commitment to client value creation; - act as a true partner, to each other, our clients, our ecosystem and our communities-committed to shared success; - care deeply for all our people to help them achieve their aspirations professionally and personally;
+- always do the right thing, in every decision and action; - lead with excellence, confidence and humility, as demonstrated by being a learner, building great teams and being naturally collaborative; - exemplify client-centricity and a commitment to client value creation; - act as a true partner, to each other, our clients, our ecosystem and our communities-committed to shared success: - care deeply for all our people to help them achieve their aspirations professionally and personally;

-- live our unwavering commitment to inclusion, diversity and equality, as demonstrated by personal impact and overall results; - have the courage to change and the ability to bring our people along the journey; and - actively innovate-seeking new answers, applying a tech, AI and data first mindset, looking internally across Accenture and outside-to partners, competitors, startups, clients, academia and analysts-to learn, respectfully challenge our assumptions and apply the innovation, and cultivate and reward our people for doing the same.
+- live our unwavering commitment to inclusion, diversity and equality, as demonstrated by personal impact and overall results; - have the courage to change and the ability to bring our people along the journey; and - actively innovate-seeking new answers, applying a tech, Al and data first mindset, looking internally across Accenture and outside-to partners, competitors, startups, clients, academia and analysts-to learn, respectfully challenge our assumptions and apply the innovation, and cultivate and reward our people for doing the same.

 Listening to the voices of our people provides the input to ensure that they have the tools and resources to do their jobs and the right learning opportunities, and that they experience a positive, respectful and inclusive work environment.
 We do this on an ongoing basis across various channels, including surveys and forums.
-One of our surveys, which was conducted in November 2022 and measures how our people experience our culture, shows that 91% of our global respondents believe they can work to their potential because they are in an environment where they are treated with respect and in an appropriate manner.
+Among our people who participated in the Great Place To Work[®] Trust Index SurveyTM, 78% agreed that "Taking everything into account, I would say this is a great place to work."
+Additionally, we are recognized as a top 10 place to work in 11 countries, representing more than 70% of our people.